Are Your Natural Gas Rates Hurricane-Ready?

 Natural gas use for power generation is having a decisive effect on gas rates in Georgia.
 Increased natural gas-fired power generation is now driving summer natural gas demand —and the bulk of electricity being used by everyone in the summer goes to air conditioning.
 EIA cites that natural gas consumed for power generation alone climbed by 10% from May 29 through June 5.
 All that usage affects natural gas prices in Georgia, especially when you stop and consider that summer is also when natural gas production accelerates to put enough gas into storage for the coming winter.

 In spite of the fact that U.S. natural gas in storage ended the winter heating season at the lowest level since 2014, prices have actually fallen.
-The near month natural gas futures contract closed on June 6 at a a three-year low of $2.324/mmBTU.
+The near month natural gas futures contract closed on June 6 at a three-year low of $2.324/mmBTU.
 That’s down $1.27 since the year’s high of $3.59/mmBtU on January 14.
 EIA’s STEO is forecasting “strong growth in U.S. natural gas production”.
 Natural gas storage injection rates are also high, hitting about 44% higher than the five-year average thus far for the April-October refill season.
 Fracking operations in west Texas have produced so much natural gas that drillers are pumping it back into the ground to store it in old wells until prices rise.

 Even still, temperatures across the country have also stayed comparatively moderate so far.
-Overall demand for electricity has also stayed below forecast demands for Georgia, ERCOT in Texas, and the rest of the Eastern Interconnection states.
+The overall demand for electricity has also stayed below forecast demands for Georgia, ERCOT in Texas, and the rest of the Eastern Interconnection states.
 Consequently, natural gas prices are still low.
 Of course, things will probably change.
 After all, summer is just getting started.